lpurdy01/shell_gpt/README.md

 # Fizz
 # ...
 ```
-We can also use pipes to pass input to `sgpt`:
 ```shell
 cat fizz_buzz.py | python -m sgpt --code "Generate comments for each line of my code"
 ```